minhsueh/autoVASP/README.md

 # autoVASP
-automatic working script for VASP
+automatic working script for VASP<br/>
+When